teuben/dc2019/scripts4paper/DC_script.md

        execfile("/home/teuben/dc2019/scripts4paper/DC_locals.py")

 it is best to place your version of this line in your **~/.casa/startup.py** file so it automatically done for each CASA session.
+But see also an alternative approach in the next section.

-3a) From your CASA session you will use DC_script.py (it will call DC_pars and DC_run):
+3a) From your CASA session you will use standard **DC_script.py** (it will simply call DC_pars and DC_run):

        execfile("DC_script.py")

-this will do the whole data combination as specified by the many USER INPUTS.
+this will do the whole data combination as specified by the many USER INPUTS in your **DC_pars.py**

 ## Alternative Script